 About Occidental Petroleum Corporation

-Harnessing its heritage of Western technical know-how, Occidental Petroleum engages in oil and gas exploration and production and makes basic chemicals, plastics, and petrochemicals.
-It boasts proved reserves of 2.8 billion barrels of oil equivalent, primarily from assets in the US, the Middle East, North Africa, and Latin America.
-Subsidiary Occidental Chemical (OxyChem) produces acids, chlorine, and specialty products, and owns Oxy Vinyls, the #1 maker of polyvinyl chloride (PVC) resin in North America.
-Occidental Petroleum's midstream and marketing units gather, treat, process, transport, store, trade, and market crude oil, natural gas, NGLs, condensate, and CO2, and generate and market power.
+Harnessing its heritage of Western technical know-how, Occidental Petroleum engages in oil and gas exploration and production and makes basic chemicals, and vinyls..
+It boasts proved reserves of around 3.8 billion barrels of oil equivalent, primarily from assets in the US, the Middle East, North Africa, and Latin America.
+Subsidiary Occidental Chemical (OxyChem) produces caustic soda, chlorine, and chlorinated isocyanurates, and ranks in the top three producer of polyvinyl chloride (PVC) resin in the United States.
+Occidental Petroleum's midstream and marketing units purchase, gather, process, transport, store, and market crude oil, natural gas, NGLs, condensate, and CO2, and generate and market power.
 In 2019, it acquired Anadarko for $55 billion.

 Occidental's principal businesses consist of three segments: Oil and Gas, Chemical, and Midstream and Marketing.

-The Oil and Gas segment accounts for some 55% of total sales and explores for, develops, and produces oil and condensate, natural gas liquids (NGLs) and natural gas.
-It operates through two units: Permian Resources, which exploits unconventional resources, and Permian EOR, which uses techniques such as CO2 floods and waterfloods.
-Of its 2.8 million boe proved reserves, around 55% is oil, 25% is natural gas, and over 15% is NGLs (natural gas liquids).
+The Oil and Gas segment accounts for more than 60% of total sales and explores for, develops, and produces oil and condensate, natural gas liquids (NGLs) and natural gas.
+It operates through two units: Permian Resources, which includes growth-oriented unconventional opportunities, and Permian EOR, which utilizes enhanced oil recovery techniques such as CO2 floods and waterfloods.
+Of its around 3.8 million BOE proved reserves, around 50% is oil, about 20% is NGLs (natural gas liquids), and more than 15% is natural gas.
 Its most significant assets are in the Permian Basin in Texas and in the Middle East.

-The chemical segment (OxyChem) accounts for around 25% of sales and makes and markets basic chemicals and vinyls.
-It owns and operates manufacturing plants at more than 20 domestic and two international sites.
-Products produced include chlorine, caustic soda, chlorinated organics, potassium chemicals, vinyl chloride monomers, and PVC.
+The chemical segment (OxyChem) accounts for around 20% of sales and makes, and markets basic chemicals and vinyls.
+It owns and operates manufacturing plants at more than 20 domestic and two international sites in Canada and Chile.
+Products produced include chlorine, caustic soda, chlorinated organics, potassium chemicals, vinyl chloride monomers (VCM), and polyvinyl chloride (PVC).

-The midstream and marketing segment brings in the remaining 20% and gathers, processes, transports, stores, purchases, and markets oil, condensate, NGLs, natural gas, carbon dioxide (CO2) and power.
+The midstream and marketing segment brings in the remaining around 20% and gathers, processes, transports, stores, purchases, and markets oil, condensate, NGLs, natural gas, carbon dioxide (CO2) and power.

 Occidental's strength is in its home US market, which accounts for over 75% of company sales, but it also has a significant international presence.